Super-brawl-team/epsilon/poincare/doc/simplification.md

 a        c   0       0   a   1  k  1  0   x  b         0  a  a
 ```

-UserSymbols that are the variable child of parametrics are preserved for beautification (since we don't list them with the global user-symbols).
+UserSymbols that are the variable child of parametrics are preserved for beautification.

-This step converts some `UserSymbol` trees (containing the variable name) into a `Variable` (containing the id only).

 When nested inside a parametered expression, all id are incremented.
 In the parametered expression, `0` is the local parameter.